Roth IRA Calculator

 ❓ Frequently Asked Questions

-A Roth IRA is funded with after-tax dollars.
-No tax deduction upfront, but all qualified withdrawals in retirement - including all earnings - are completely tax-free.
-Traditional IRA contributions may be deductible, but withdrawals are taxed.
-Roth is better if you expect a higher tax rate in retirement; Traditional is better if you expect a lower rate.
+A Roth IRA is an individual retirement account funded with after-tax dollars.
+Contributions are not tax-deductible, but all qualified withdrawals in retirement - including all earnings - are completely tax-free.
+Traditional IRA contributions may be tax-deductible, but withdrawals are taxed as ordinary income.
+The key decision: Traditional IRA is better if you expect a lower tax rate in retirement; Roth IRA is better if you expect a higher rate or want tax diversification.

 For 2025, Roth IRA contribution eligibility phases out at MAGI of $150,000-$165,000 for single filers and $236,000-$246,000 for married filing jointly.
 Above these limits, you cannot contribute directly.
 A backdoor Roth IRA (contribute to Traditional IRA then convert) is legal for high earners but has tax implications if you have existing pre-tax IRA balances.